nimedev/angular-es6/README.md

 This compile and move all files in dev folder and the browser reloads when any file change according to their respective task.

-It is the same as production files but use sourcemaps in style.css and app.js files.
+It is almost the same as production files but use sourcemaps in style.css and app.js is not minified.

 > Believe it or not this workflow is faster than `hot-reload:src` when you try test in browsers that are not the local machine.